AshHash/javascript_polyfills/README.md

-# javascript_polyfills
+# JavaScript Polyfills
-Polyfills for popular array and object methods in JavaScript
+Polyfills for popular array and object methods in JavaScript.